LHNCBC/Image-List-Browser/README.md

 The license does not indemnify you from any claims brought by third parties whose proprietary rights may be infringed by your usage of this software.

 Government usage rights for this software are established by Federal law, which includes, but may not be limited to, Federal Acquisition Regulation (FAR) 48 C.F.R.
-Part 52.227-14, Rights in DataóGeneral.
+Part 52.227-14, Rights in Data‚ÄîGeneral.
 The license for this software is intended to be expansive, rather than restrictive, in encouraging the use of this software in both commercial and non-commercial products.

 LICENSE: